-The Registrar is also bound by the Australian Privacy Principles (APPs) in the Privacy Act 1988 (Cth), which regulates how agencies collect, use, disclose and store personal information and how individuals may access and correct records containing their personal information.
+The Registrar is also bound by the Australian Privacy Principles (APPs) in the Privacy Act 1988, which regulates how agencies collect, use, disclose and store personal information and how individuals may access and correct records containing their personal information.

-A key principle of the USI scheme is that individuals have control over who has access to their USI account.
+A key principle of the USI initiative is that individuals have control over who has access to their USI account.

 The USI can be created by the individual concerned by providing the required information.
 Alternatively, individuals can authorise another entity to do so on their behalf.
 This means that a USI can be created only by the individual or by others with the individual’s express authorisation.

-The USI account includes a ‘Manage Permissions’ function which allows individuals to grant one or more organisations permission to view their USI account or update their personal and contact details.
+The USI account has a 'Provide your USI' option which includes a ‘Set up access to your USI account/permissions' function.
+This allows individuals to grant training organisations and other authorised organisations permission to view their USI account including their USI Transcript or update their personal and contact details.

 In addition, the individual can change or remove any permission at any time.
-Whenever updates to a USI account are made the individual is informed via the contact details in their USI account that a change has been made and of the entity that made it.
+Whenever updates to a USI account are made the individual is informed via the contact details in their USI account that a change has been made and the organisation that made it.